AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

 ### Configure metadata fields

+Before you begin mapping metadata fields, you must configure metadata fields in both Workfront and Experience Manager Assets.
+You can configure metadat for the following:

+* Custom fields
+* AEM Tags
+* Workfront drop-down & multi-select fields

 1. Configure a metadata schema in [!DNL Experience Manager Assets] as explained in [Configure asset metadata mapping between Adobe [!DNL Workfront] and [!DNL Experience Manager Assets]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/integrations/configure-asset-metadata-mapping.html?lang=en).

 1. Configure custom form fields in Workfront. [!DNL Workfront] has many built-in custom fields you can use.
 However, you can also create your own custom fields as explained in [Create or edit a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

-### Assets
+### Map metadata for assets

 Metadata maps when an asset is pushed from [!DNL Workfront] for the first time.
 Documents with the built-in or custom fields automatically map to the specified fields the first time an asset is sent to [!DNL Experience Manager Assets].

->[!NOTE]
->
->This integration does not support custom metadata from [!DNL Adobe Experience Manager].

 To map metadata for assets: